pmonks/gravity/README.md

 $ clj -i init.clj -r
 ```

-Look for the Java GUI window, bring it into focus, and after 5 seconds an initial random simulation will start.
+Look for the Java GUI window and bring it into focus; an initial random simulation will be running in it.
 Press
-any key to close the window and be dropped into a REPL.
+any key to close the window.

 To run another random simulation, with between 3 and 25 randomly located objects: